 In response to the fragile situation in which the community members of Bagong Silang live, an order of sisters and brothers of the Congregation of the Sacred Hearts who run the local parish created the San Damian Center, which offers services, education and empowerment to the community.
 They run a number of tutoring programs for middle and high school students, a feeding program for malnourished infants and young and nursing mothers, and they also empower the women who volunteer at the center through education and livelihood projects.

-Role of Students: The students will be involved in different activities in the parish and the San Damian Center, such as tutorials for middle school and high school students and classes for people with special needs.
+Role of the Students: The students will be involved in different activities in at the San Damian Center, such as: classes for students with special needs, accompany the mothers and children in the feeding program and classes for out of school youth.
 In the afternoons, the students will accompany a volunteer from the center to visit the homes of families whose children are involved in the feeding program in order to get to know the families on a personal level and assess the outcomes of the feeding program.
 There is also a unique opportunity for the students to interact with the Sisters and Brothers of SSCC (Congregation of the Sacred Hearts) through weekly shared meals and conversation.